 Typically, guaranteed issue final expense plans are issued to clients with severe or multiple health issues that would prevent them from securing insurance at a standard or graded rating.

-It’s important to note that some carriers will offer better issue ages — as low as 40 years old or as high as age 85 for guaranteed issue policies.
-Some will also allow higher face values, up to $40,000, and others will grant better death benefit conditions by improving the interest rate with the return of premium or lessening the number of years until a full death benefit is available.
+It’s important to note that different carriers offer a range of issue ages on their guaranteed issue policies — as low as age 40 or as high as age 80.
+Some will also offer higher face values, up to $40,000, and others will allow for better death benefit conditions by improving the interest rate with the return of premium or lessening the number of years until a full death benefit is available.
 There are even carriers that will offer built-in riders, such as chronic illness and accidental death riders.
+If you have a client that requires a guaranteed issue final expense policy, ensure you find the right fit for your client by comparing the features, benefits, and rates of each plan available to you

 GRADED AND MODIFIED FINAL EXPENSE